Teal-chan/Project-Heartbeat-VFX-Mod/README.md

 ### Features

 - **Media controls**: Forward and back, shuffle, repeat
+- **Streamlined folder access**: Choose from the Official Songs, your Editor folder, or the game's UGC directory
 - **Multiple serializable playlists**: Your song list persists on exit, and the game remembers which playlist you're on.
 - **Audio Only**: Due to serious difficulties with video sync, this feature can only play audio.
 - **Play In Game button**: Brings up the PreGameScreen for the currently playing song.